SkelliBoi/Humble-Warden/README.md

 3. Navigate to the launcher ("Just a Humble Warden\Stock Game\bin_ship\daorigins.exe").

 4. Select the Direct3D 9 option.
 Once it is finished you can close it.

+In this version of Reshade you can open the menu using "shift + F2" and turn the effects on or off there.

 ## Starting the game